 Constantine was described as a Christian ruler from the point of view of Christian historians of the period.
 However, when we examine what Constantine did, we see that he had a unique religious understanding.
 Christianity, suppressed by the Roman emperors for years, was just released with Constantine’s Edict of Milan (313).
 In this period when religious lines were still ambiguous, we see that Constantine had a policy that reconciles old and new religion.
 Constantine did not reject the symbols of the Roman people’s pagan past in the transition to Christianity.

 The reflections of this transition period were hidden in The Column of Constantine in the Roman Forum.
 There was a Statue of Apollo at the top of the column, believed to have been brought from Troy.
 This statue was of course a pagan symbol.
 The head of the sun god Apollo was decorated with seven rays.
 Among the rays, nails symbolizing Jesus’ Passion were placed.
 In other words, the statue referred to both the past and the future of Rome in a religious sense.

 The Forum of Constantine remained as the largest square in the city for many years.
 With the collapse of the Western Roman Empire in 476, the importance of Constantinople increased.
 The Byzantine Empire, the only heir to Ancient Rome, lived its most glorious years during the reign of Emperor Justinian.
 The statue, which witnessed the most beautiful years of the city, was destroyed by a storm in 1104.
 Instead of the broken statue, a cross was placed on the top of the Column.

-Constantinople, despite its ups and downs, managed to remain the world’s largest and richest city until the Fourth Crusade in 1204.
+Constantinople, despite its ups and downs, managed to remain the world’s largest and richest city until the Sack of Constantinople (Fourth Crusade) in 1204.
 During the Latin occupation between 1204 and 1261, the city’s most beautiful monuments were plundered.
 Many valuable items were stolen by the Venetians and taken to Italy.